teusH/MySense/MyDatacollector/README.md

 The datacollector and input/output modules are highly configurable.
 See the Python module for e.g. Conf dict for all details.
 Every input/output module can be tested on a stand alone base which eases testing and debugging.
 A set of examples is provided for this.
-From the commandline (and with environment variable setting as eg DBPASS=acacadabra, DBHOST=localhost, DBUSER=myself) the datacollector configuration can be changed (try help).
+The (default) init file (MyDatacollector.conf.json, see MyDatacollector.conf.json.example) defines a lot of configuration defaults.
+The database access information e.g. MySQL credentials for the tables) is taken from the init file.
+Database credentials may be taken from environment variables (e.g. DBPASS=acacadabra, DBHOST=localhost, DBUSER=myself) when the configuration item 'MyDB' in the init file is undefined.
+Broker access information has to be defined via the init file.

+From the command line one is able to redefine e.g. inputr and output channels.
 E.g. 'community:output=false' will switch forwarding to Sensors.Community OFF.

 ## input channels (broker input channel modules)